Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Evaluation Methodology

-We designed evaluation to be maximally fair:
+We designed the LLM evaluation framework and eval harness to be maximally fair:

-- Systems anonymized as “System 1” (Dataframer) and “System 2” (baseline Claude Sonnet 4.5), same number of samples for each
+- Systems anonymized as “System 1” (DataFramer) and “System 2” (baseline Claude Sonnet 4.5), same number of samples for each

 - Evaluator received all samples from both systems in one context window and compared them across 7 dimensions: Diversity, Style Distribution Matching, Length, Quality, Artifacts, Validity, and Overall Assessment